comet-ml/oscontainer/README.md

 ```

 Run the image we built within container with specific CPU limits set.
-For details about setting container resources limits see: [Runtime options with Memory, CPUs, and GPUs](https://docs.docker.com/config/containers/resource_constraints).
+For details about setting container resources limits with Docker, see: [Runtime options with Memory, CPUs, and GPUs](https://docs.docker.com/config/containers/resource_constraints).

 The following command will start container and open interactive shell: